Returning to normal life in the midst of a continuing pandemic

 - Choose times of day when it less likely to be busy

 - Select shops that are quieter, or have more space for shoppers to socially distance

 - Make sure to wipe down the handles of your trolley or basket

 - Try and do one big shop instead of lots of small ones

 Remember masks are still currently required in shops.

 Attending medical appointments

 If you have a health condition, many of your check-ups may have been cancelled over recent months.
 This can be worrying, especially if you have questions about your health or are not sure when you will be able to speak to your healthcare team.
-As normal appointments begin to be resumed, you may be asked to attend your appointment online or over the phone.
-Please try not to miss your appointment; it will give you the chance to ask any questions you may have and to make sure that your condition is being managed as well as possible.
-If you are attending a face-to-face appointment, you will be required to wear a face covering for the duration entailed.
+As normal appointments begin to resume, please ensure you follow up on any missed appointments and try not to miss any you are given.

 If you are worried about any symptoms, please do get in touch with your healthcare team by calling 20052441.

 For Covid-19 related symptoms, please return home if you are out and call 111 for advice.